WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-12-06-aad-authentication-for-applications-running-in-aks-to-access-azure-sql-databases.md

 ## Test the Implementation

-Check-in your code and let the Azure DevOps pipeline run.
+Check in your code and let the Azure DevOps pipeline run.
 After the deployment is finished, go to your application and you should be able to load your data from the database.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2021/12/Retrieving-data-from-the-database-works.jpg"><img loading="lazy" src="/assets/img/posts/2021/12/Retrieving-data-from-the-database-works.jpg" alt="Retrieving data from the database works" /></a>